University Human Resources

 Who is Covered?

 You don’t have to enroll.
 As a participant in your employer’s group insurance plan through The Standard, you’re automatically covered.
-Family members, including your spouse or domestic partner and children through age 25, regardless of student or marital status, are also covered.
+Family members, including your spouse and children through age 25, regardless of student or marital status, are also covered.

 United Healthcare Global offers the following: